9.26. Set Returning Functions

 Table 9.68.
 Subscript Generating Functions

-Generates a series comprising the valid subscripts of the dim 'th dimension of the given array.
+the set of valid subscripts for the specified dimension of the given

 -- basic usage: